yatish27/shore/README.md

 Shore supports docker and docker compose for local development.
 Install Docker and Docker desktop,

-Once you have cloned the repository and have Docker installed follow the follwing steps
+Once you have cloned the repository and have Docker installed, follow the following steps

 - Run `docker compose build` to build.
 It will build the necessary images.
-- Run `docker compose run --rm web bin/setup` to create and setup the database.
+- Run `docker-compose run --rm web bin/setup` to create and set up the database.
 - Run `docker compose up` to start the application.
 Since the local code from your host machine is mounted in the docker container, any change made locally will be directly reflected.
 You don't need to rebuild the container.